 The phone is extremely light given that it has a 5000mAh battery.
 It weighs 175 grams – a big plus if you hold the phone a lot in your hands like I do all the time while traveling.
 It is also easy to hold when you are juggling multiple phones in your hands.

 Technically, this phone comes with Android Nougat – the latest version of Android.
 This means no OS updates in the near future, which to an average user like me are a big hassle.
 Watch this Introduction Video.

 Camera – Travelers’ most loved feature

 Asus Zenfone 3s Max comes with a 13MP rear camera and an 8MP front camera.
 I, as a traveler, focus more on the rear camera to capture the places I am visiting.
 I rarely take a selfie so the use of the front camera is limited but I like it when taking a selfie is easy.
-So, to test the Camera of my new Asus Zenfone I took it with me on my Sharjah trip.
+So, to test the camera of my new mobile phone I took it with me on my Sharjah trip.

 Sharjah with Asus Zenfone 3s Max

 I clicked the first image was inside the dark plane on an early morning flight from Goa to Sharjah.
 Everything was pitch dark inside the plane except the security video and No Smoking & Seat Belt signs.
 The picture turned out to be decent.
 Do not discount the fact that I was extremely sleepy while clicking this image.